appdev-projects/ruby-project-gym/README.md

 <details>
   <summary>Click here to see names of each test</summary>

-think_fast.rb prints '5 is odd' when when the random number is '5'

-think_fast.rb prints '40 is even' when the random number is '40'

-think_fast.rb prints 'you may pass' when `some_random_input` is 'true'

-think_fast.rb prints 'you may not pass' when `some_random_input` is 'false'

-think_fast.rb prints '[:city, :state, :zip]' when `some_random_input` is a Hash

-think_fast.rb prints 'hello!' when `some_random_input` is a 'Hello!

-think_fast.rb prints ':goodbye' when `some_random_input` is a ':GOODBYE

-think_fast.rb prints 'monday' when `some_random_input` is a Time and the current day is a Monday

 accumulate.rb prints 'Are we there yet?'
 5 times when the user enters 'yes' after 4 other tries'

 accumulate.rb prints an Array of the words the user entered, '["no", "no", "no", "no", "yes"]'